johan162/hpdf_table/docs/APIOverview.md

 ## Table style modifying functions

-These function are all about look an feel of the table.
+These functions are all about look and feel of the table.

  - hpdftbl_use_labels()
    *Use labels in each cell.*